Get an Apprenticeship – The Five Most Asked Questions

 There may be some costs around getting yourself to and from work or training.

-Apprentices are paid under a relevant award rate or under agreement with their employer, which means it’s not as simple as stating a figure or dollar amount.
+Apprentices are typically paid under a relevant award rate or under agreement with their employer, which means it’s not as simple as stating a figure or dollar amount.
+Some employers also choose to pay above award rates, or under an EBA.

 - Base rates of pay (including piecework rates)